Richard McCooey: Professional career

 After graduation, Richard enlisted and was offered position in enlisted officer training school for the United States Air Force as a second lieutenant for 2 years, serving as Club Officer.
 After his service, McCooey worked at Benton & Bowles, an advertising agency in New York, NY.

 In the early 1960s, Richard returned to Washington, D.C. at the invitation of the Rev. Edward B. Bunn, the president of Georgetown University from 1952 to 1964.
 Father Bunn finally agreed to Richard's vision of opening a restaurant and a student rathskeller near the main campus; a dream Richard had since his freshman year at Georgetown.
 In 1962, with support of the university which owned the land, Richard realized his dream, opening a restaurant named 1789 and a student rathskeller in the basement called The Tombs.
 Despite initial opposition from the Georgetown community, Richard, with the help of Eugene L. Stewart, Esq., also a Georgetown University alumnus and Georgetowner newspaper founder, Ami Stewart, won the legal battle 1960, 1, 1 "Town Gown".

 Richard’s deep connection to Georgetown and to history inspired the naming of 1789 restaurant.
-There were 3 reasons why Richard came up with the name 1789: John Carroll (bishop), founded Georgetown in 1789, the first Catholic and Jesuit institution of higher learning in the United States.
+There were 3 reasons why Richard came up with the name 1789: John Carroll, founded Georgetown in 1789, the first Catholic and Jesuit institution of higher learning in the United States.
 That year, too, the state legislature made the port of Georgetown a Maryland town.
 Finally, 1789 was the year the U.S. Constitution was enacted.

 Richard named The Tombs after a poem from T.S.
 Eliot's "Old Possum's Book of Practical Cats” in “Bustopher Jones, The Cat About Town” enjoys lunch at the tomb.
 During his service in the Air Force, Richard’s nickname was “Bustopher Cat.”

 1789 is decorated with original antiques in an upscale and classic “Old Georgetown” setting.
 The Tombs reflects themes of sports, the bar is surrounded by original World War One posters, while the Sweeps section celebrates rowing with original antique prints of the sport and oars painted in the colors of the great rowing collegiate teams.
 Richard loved Georgetown Rowing and supported them through the years; especially the Cadle years.
 Don Cadle was a coach at Georgetown and a key to the team's success when the program was revived half a century ago.
 A Rhodes Scholar and former Balliol College Boat Club rower at Oxford, Don Cadle came to Washington, D.C., to serve as a NASA official.
 While working at the agency, Cadle also coached the Georgetown crews.
 Within one season, the team was winning Dad Vails and racing in the Olympic Trials.
 Cadle led the Hoyas to tremendous success on the water and instilled in the team traditions that continue to this day.